-There’s an education buzz-word used to describe texts that fill up American classrooms: “high-interest.”
+There's an education buzz-word used to describe books that fill up American classrooms: "high-interest."
 These books often have sparkly fairies, vicious monsters, and lots of cultural references.
 I have a tub full of these books in our basement.
-If I ever return to public school teaching (which isn’t my plan, but you never know!) they’ll be irrelevant.
+If I ever return to public school teaching (which isn't my plan, but you never know!) they'll be irrelevant.
 They are a part of pop-culture, and can only stay popular for so long.
 When I got this stockpile of books, I was more interested in quantity than quality.
-Now that I make an effort to use the Charlotte Mason philosophy in our home, I’m realizing the importance of surrounding my children with high-quality, living books.
-In this post, I explain twaddle and living books, how we choose living books, and I even included a round-up of living books for you.

 1. silly, idle talk

 In Parents and Children, Charlotte Mason says that twaddle should never be put in front of a child's eyes.